- 1 Introduction

 - Preventative is usually better than reactive treatment, but blanket prophylaxis is not recommended, and should be guided by risk.

-- Most classes will be effective, and can be combined as necessary to achieve control.
+- Most classes of antiemetics will be effective, and can be combined as necessary to achieve control.

 - Peri-operative antiemetics are frequently used and can be augmented with dexamethasone in higher risk individuals, or when vomiting will be particular problematic e.g. after eye surgery.